ThanhVinh-source/Entity-Resolution/README.md

 In Databricks:

 1. Go to **AI/ML > Playground**.
-2. Choose a model with tools enabled.
+2. Choose a model with tools enabled (GPT OSS 120B).
 3. Click **Tools > Add tool**.
-4. Select **AI Search**.
+4. Select **Vector Search**.
 5. Choose:

 ```text
 workspace.entity_resolution_project.company_er_graphrag_documents_index
 ```
+6. Copy and paste the `ANSWER_RULES` in notebook `11_graphrag.ipynb` to the System Prompt in AI Playground

-6. Ask questions such as:
+7. Ask questions such as:

 ```text
 Which companies were candidates for Amazon E Store?